enzo-project/enzo-dev/doc/manual/source/parameters/hydro.rst

     This parameter is used to add resistivity and thereby update magnetic fields in some set-ups; see ComputeResistivity in hydro_rk/Grid_AddResistivity.C.
 Default: 0
 ``UsePhysicalUnit`` (external)
     For some test problems (mostly in hydro_rk), the relevant parameters could be defined in physical CGS units.
-Default: 0 ``MHDMixSpeciesAndColors`` (external)
+Default: 0 ``MixSpeciesAndColors`` (external)
-    This parameter enables color fields to be evolved as species in MHD solvers.
+    This parameter enables color fields to be evolved as species in the MUSCL solvers.
 If ``PopIIISupernovaUseColour`` is on, this must also be turned on to trace the metal field.
 Default: 1

 ``SmallT`` (external)
     Minimum value for temperature in hydro_rk/EvolveLevel_RK.C.
 Default: 1e-10 (note that the default value assumes UsePhysicalUnit = 1)